 New West End Company stresses that the Covid-19 virus is having a “significant impact on all of us, and our priority is protecting our staff and visitors to London and the West End”.

 New West End Company is working to ensure that recovery will be strong by advocating a series of measures to support retailers and businesses across the West End.
-These include urging the Government to provide temporary rates relief – a move that was announced by the Chancellor only two weeks ago.

 “West End businesses are relieved that the Government has gone further and faster than they were seeking to provide the financial support that they so desperately need to face down the challenge of Covid-19,” said Tyrrell.
 “In promising to do whatever it takes to address both immediate fixed costs and provide longer-term guarantees, the Chancellor has done much to alleviate the anxiety of businesses in retail, leisure and hospitality and the millions employed in these sectors.